AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 Lerp between A and B inputs.

-found below showing the expected values.
 Lerp is a linear interpolation between the first 2 elements.
-A table can be This node is excelent for smoothly picking between values in a range.
+This node is excellent for smoothly picking between values in a range, or selecting one of 2 inputs.

 See the link above for a detailed breakdown of exactly how this node works.

 ### Step
 ![Step](node-images/step.png)